OpenNebula/docs/source/advanced_components/marketplace/migrate_images.rst

 How it was implemented
 --------------------------------------------------------------------------------

-Everytime the image that we selected from MarketPlace is downloaded to the frontend.
-Then, when the download process is finished, it is converted with the ``qemu-img convert`` tool as follows:
+When the image that we selected from the MarketPlace is downloaded to the frontend, and the download process is finished, it is converted with the ``qemu-img convert`` tool as follows:

 .. prompt:: bash $ auto

     qemu-img convert -f <original_type> -O <destination_type> <original_file> <destination_file>

-Then, the file is sent to the destination datastore.
+Then the file is sent to the destination datastore.

 Limitations and restrictions
 --------------------------------------------------------------------------------